Take a look at our 2027 tentative faculty below. Stay tuned for more! Sign up for our email list to receive updates for the 2027 conference.

 Anndee Hochman

 Anndee Hochman is a journalist, essayist, storyteller and teaching artist.
-Her book, Parent Trip: Unexpected Roads to Form a Family, a compilation of personal essays and nine years’ worth of “Parent Trip” columns from the Philadelphia Inquirer, is due out in February 2026 from Temple University Press.
-Anndee’s work has appeared in Poets & Writers, Purple Clover, Broad Street Review, the Moravian University magazine and numerous anthologies.
-She is the author of Anatomies: A Novella and Stories (Picador USA) and Everyday Acts & Small Subversions: Women Reinventing Family, Community and Home (The Eighth Mountain Press).
-She is also a ten-time Moth Story Slam winner.
-For more than 25 years, Anndee has taught writing to people of all ages in schools, senior centers and a small fishing village on Mexico’s Pacific coast.
+Her newest book is Parent Trip: Unexpected Roads to Form a Family, a compilation of personal essays and profiles drawn from her long-running “Parent Trip” column in the Philadelphia Inquirer.
+Her other books include Anatomies: A Novella and Stories (Picador USA) and Everyday Acts & Small Subversions: Women Reinventing Family, Community and Home (The Eighth Mountain Press).
+Anndee is a 12-time Moth Story Slam winner; she tied for first place in Philadelphia’s 2022 GrandSlam.
 Visit her website and read an essay by Anndee.

 Nathaniel Popkin